Connect with us

 • Access control system – which includes doors, windows, and other security measures: 11%

-• Finishing– which include plastering, tiling, painting, etc: 21%
+• Finishing– which includes plastering, tiling, painting, etc: 21%

 • Interior fittings – which include closets, cabinets, kitchens, etc: 4%

-• Plumbing fixings – which include showers, sinks, taps, flushing toilet, etc: 5%
+• Plumbing fixings – which include showers, sinks, taps, flushing toilets, etc: 5%

 • Electrical installations – which include sockets, switches, wiring, etc: 6%